div-Leo/gallereact/CONTRIBUTING.md

 npm start # to watch the files with webpack
 ```

-`./src` folder contains Galleract component.
+`./src` folder contains Gallereact component.

 Use `npm link` comand in the main folder to use locally the package.
-Create your `create-react-app` or use the one inside the `/example` folder, inside the folder run `npm link galleract` in order to provide the component to the app.
+Create your `create-react-app` or use the one inside the `/example` folder, inside the folder run `npm link gallereact` in order to provide the component to the app.

 Once you are done and you think your code works well, submit a Pull Request.